Skip to main content

 Flat-fee estate plans — wills, revocable trusts, trust creation and funding, durable and health care powers of attorney, and advance directives.

 A good estate plan spares your family confusion and cost at the hardest possible time.
 The firm prepares complete North Carolina estate plans on a flat fee, so you know the price before the work begins.
-Every plan is drafted personally by Paul Scott Lipof and tailored to your family, your property, and your wishes.
+Every plan is drafted personally by Paul Scott Lipof and tailored to your family, your property, and your wishes, for clients in Clay, Cherokee, Macon, and Graham counties.

 What a plan includes